mbasaglia/glaxnimate/docs/docs/download.md

 Running the AppImage should start Glaxnimate.

-If your system doen't support mounting user level filesystems use the following commands instead:
+If your system doesn't support mounting user level filesystems use the following commands instead:

     ./glaxnimate-x86_64.AppImage --appimage-extract
     ./squashfs-root/AppRun